phpmentors-jp/pageflower-bundle/README.md

 ## Installation

-Composer Console can be installed using [Composer](http://getcomposer.org/).
+PHPMentorsPageflowerBundle can be installed using [Composer](http://getcomposer.org/).

 First, add the dependency to **phpmentors/pageflower-bundle** into your **composer.json** file as the following: